ivanvaccari/ivanvaccari/README.md

 I mostly work on the backend-side of cloud-based software solutions, integration and linux-server management, but sometimes i aslo get in touch with a lot of different technologies related to IoT and industry.

-On free time i jump on my bike and ride around the countryside, or hike in the mountains.
-I also try to build small IoT electronic projects, using [EasyEda](https://easyeda.com/it), [jlcPcb](https://jlcpcb.com/) and [Esp mcu's](https://www.espressif.com/).
+On free time i play drums, bike around the countryside, or hike in the mountains.

 ### My daily foods
 ![debian](https://img.shields.io/badge/Debian-A81D33?style=for-the-badge&logo=debian&logoColor=white)